The following information details the changes to Commonwealth supported places that have occurred in previous years.

-Students who make payment directly to the Australian Tax Office should arrange for payments prior to 1 January 2014 in order to receive the 5% discount.
+Students who make payment directly to the Australian Tax Office should arrange for payments prior to the end of the 2013/2014 financial year in order to receive the 5% discount.

 Any materials published regarding voluntary repayment bonus will not take precedent if new legislation is approved.

 The University Fee Centre will provide an update as soon as further information is made available to public; in the meantime, students are encouraged to check their Official Communications, located within OASIS, for more updates.

 For more information regarding the removal of the voluntary repayment bonus, please visit the Study Assist website.

 From 1 January 2012, the up-front HECS-HELP discount for eligible students (Australian citizens and Permanent Humanitarian visa holders) upon upfront payment of their student contribution (totalling $500 or more) attracted a 10% discount, instead of the 20% discount offered pre-2012.
 This was in accordance with the Higher Education Support Act 2003.

 In addition, the HELP voluntary repayment bonus (applied to upfront voluntary payments of $500 or more), received by eligible students who paid directly to the Australian Taxation Office, was reduced from 10% to 5%.

 Student Learning Entitlement (SLE) was introduced to Australia on 1 January 2005.
 The system allocated eligible students an Equivalent Full Time Study Load (EFTSL) value of 7.0, which entitled them to 7 years of equivalent full time study as Commonwealth Supported students.
 A student's SLE was reduced by the EFTSL value of their unit(s) of study.